Fledborough railway station

 Fledborough railway station is a former railway station south west of Fledborough, Nottinghamshire, England.
+It was located on the Lancashire, Derbyshire and East Coast Railway on the part of the line leading towards Lincoln, this part of the line has been lifted and the station buildings are demolished.

 Context

 Fledborough Railway Station contained 2 platforms, with platform 1 carrying the main building and platform 2 a shelter.
-Platform 2 also contained a stairway to a pathway which leads to the main road.
-Changing between the 2 platforms would have been done through the use of a wooden pedestrian crossing situated on the Dukeries Junction side of the station.
+Platform 2 also contained a stairway linking to a path toward the main road.
+Changing between the two platforms would have been done through the use of a wooden pedestrian crossing situated on the western side of the station.
+Fledborough also featured facilities for goods transport, including a goods platform which was far shorter in size compared to the passenger platforms and mainly saw use from mail trains, there was also a goods shed slightly further east of the station with 2 sidings, one leading into the goods dock of Fledborough Station and the other stopping slightly east of the station.

 The station was opened by the LD&ECR in 1896 and closed by British Railways in 1955.
 The station and the stationmaster's house were built in the company's standard style.

+The station building contained various facilities that passengers travelling could use, these included separated waiting rooms for male and female passengers, toilets, a station masters office where travellers would purchase tickets and a porters room.
+There were proposals drafted in the 1950s to convert the station building into accommodation for British Transport Commission staff however these plans never came to fruition and the station was left abandoned for many years after.

 From Tuxford the line fell gently past Marnham, where High Marnham Power Station was built in 1960.
 The junction to the power station was about 500 yards west of Fledborough Station, which was, in turn, just before the line crossed the River Trent by means of the Fledborough Viaduct.

+Signal Box

+Fledborough railway station also contained a signalbox slightly further east, adjacent to the goods shed, this signalbox saw a relatively short life compared to others along the line, as was closed and demolished when High Marnham power stations signalbox was opened, and subsequently control of this section of the line was transferred to High Marnham signal box.